Inspire the next generation. Boost your CV. Help grow the profile of the business continuity and resilience industry.

 These contributions can take various forms:

 - Webinars – interested in hosting a webinar for the BCI?
 We’re open to contributions.
-Webinars normally last around an hour with a 40 minute presentation and 20 minute Q&A.
+Webinars normally last around an hour with a 40-minute presentation and 20-minute Q&A.

 - Research papers – we publish industry-leading research for business continuity and resilience professionals.
 If you have a research or analysis piece you want to write, let us know.

-Help the BCI in promoting a more resilient world, by introducing future generations to professional resilience.
-In the UK, we work with Inspiring the Future to do this.
+Help the BCI promote a more resilient world, by introducing future generations to professional resilience.
+In the UK, we work with “Inspiring the Future” to do this.

 Inspiring the Future work with thousands of professionals across different sectors who visit schools and colleges to talk about their careers and how they got where they are today.

 Use your experience in business continuity and resilience to encourage future generations to work in the industry.
-Most volunteers do just one visit a year.
+Most volunteers do one visit a year.